 How's the Christmas season progressing for you?
 Don't forget to enter the giveaway for A Christmas Carol.
 Speaking of that, I'm going to see a musical version of The Christmas Carol live this Friday.
 I can't wait!
 Are you doing anything special this week to celebrate Christmas?

-Thanks for reading, and God bless,
+Thanks for reading, God bless, and Merry Christmas,